Rather amazingly, Dutch oven bread tastes like expensive artisan bread. It’s easy to make, no kneading necessary!

 Once you have mastered the easy technique of making Dutch oven bread, you can experiment with variations.
 Try mixing in Parmesan cheese, or little chunks of sharp cheddar or smoked Gouda.
 Add herbs and roasted garlic.
 Try raisins and cinnamon.
 Other dried fruits like apricots or cherries are great, especially with chopped nuts or fresh herbs.
 Be creative!
 You’re a bread artisan now, right?

 Looking for sourdough bread?
-Try this sourdough Dutch oven bread from The Clever Carrot, with a step-by-step guide that looks really great.
+Try this sourdough Dutch oven bread from The Clever Carrot that looks really great.
+It has a step-by-step guide.

 Cool the bread thoroughly before wrapping and storing.
 It will keep well on the counter for a couple of days.
 It toasts beautifully.